 Yes.
 Tickets for Seniors and children are free, but must have a ticket to enter.
 Buy them online.

 Where can I stay?

 Any camping in town?

-There’s camping in the Mt Fernie Provincial Park and a few tenting spots at Snow Valley Motel.
+There’s camping in the Mt Fernie Provincial Park.
 Fernie Alpine Resort allows free overnight stays for RVs, but no tenting.
 Check out Fernie’s newest camping option: Fernie RV Resort for RV and tenting options.

 Are pets allowed at Wapiti?